johnosbb/CeaiveEditor/sentence_structure.md

 - I can't go back to yesterday because I was a different person then. - Lewis Carroll, "Alice's Adventures in Wonderland"
   - This sentence is a subordinating sentence because it contains a subordinate clause introduced by the subordinating conjunction "because."
 The subordinate clause "because I was a different person then" provides the reason or explanation for why the subject can't go back to yesterday.

+### Additive Strategy

+The additive style of sentence construction involves adding information or elements to a sentence in a cumulative or sequential manner.
+It emphasizes the accumulation of details, ideas, or examples to convey a sense of expansion or elaboration.

+In additive sentences, clauses or phrases are linked together using coordinating conjunctions like "and," "also," "furthermore," "moreover," or similar words.
+These conjunctions serve to connect similar or related ideas, reinforcing the main point or presenting additional information.

+Additive style can be effective for building momentum, emphasizing a series of points, or creating a sense of progression.
+It allows writers to present multiple ideas or examples in a coherent and connected manner, enhancing the flow and readability of the text.

+An example of an additive sentence:

+- I enjoy hiking in the mountains, swimming in the clear lakes, exploring new trails, and discovering hidden waterfalls.

+In this sentence, the clauses "hiking in the mountains," "swimming in the clear lakes," "exploring new trails," and "discovering hidden waterfalls" are connected using the coordinating conjunction "and."

+- It is a truth universally acknowledged, that a single man in possession of a good fortune must be in want of a wife. - Jane Austen, Pride and Prejudice

+In this famous opening line, Jane Austen uses additive construction with the phrase "that a single man in possession of a good fortune" and adds the idea "must be in want of a wife."
+The use of "that" introduces an additional element to the sentence, building upon the initial statement.

 ### Adjectival Strategy